petersatsuse/azure-compute-docs/articles/virtual-machines/trusted-launch-existing-vm-gen-1.md

 > [!IMPORTANT]
 >
-> VM once upgraded to Trusted launch cannot be rolled back to Gen1 configuration.
-It has to be fully recovered using Backup taken prior to upgrade.
+> VM once upgraded to Trusted launch can't be rolled back to Gen1 configuration.
+It has to be fully recovered using Backup taken before upgrade.

 - [Take full backup](/azure/backup/quick-backup-vm-portal) OR [Create restore points](create-restore-points.md) for Azure VMs associated with production workloads before you enable the Trusted launch security type.
 You can use the backup OR restore points to re-create the disks and VM with the previous Gen1 configuration well-known state.
 - Review [known issues](#known-issues) and [roll-back steps](#roll-back) before executing Trusted launch upgrade.